w3f/polkadot-wiki/docs/build-node-interaction.md

    'success': True}]}
 ```

+> Note: The JS number type is float with 53 bits of precision.
+There is no guarantee that the
+numerical values in the response will have a numerical type.
+Anything larger than `2**53-1` will
+have a string type.

 ### Submitting a Transaction

-Submit a serialized transaction using the `tx` endpoint.
-This endpoint returns a JSON with the
+Submit a serialized transaction using the `tx` endpoint with an HTTP POST request.
-transaction hash.

 ```python
 import requests